 The third range included the AH-2 (Vanox) research microscope (introduced 1983), BH-2 clinical microscope (introduced 1980) and CH-2 student microscope (introduced 1985), which used objectives with a parfocal distance of 45 mm and a tube length of 160 mm, and for which the NFK photo eyepieces are matched.
 The biological models included:

 The fourth range includes the current BX and CX models, which use infinity-corrected objectives, and for which the PE photo eyepieces are matched.

 With all microscopes, it is essential to adjust the eyepieces to match your eyesight and eye separation, and to adjust the condenser and other parts of the lighting system for optimum illumination for a particular objective.
 Manuals for some older Olympus microscopes can be downloaded on this site:

 Manuals for BX and other current Olympus microscopes and accessories can be downloaded from Olympus:

 Searching Google or other search engines for the word “Olympus” and the bulb reference will find several suppliers, but they all seem to be in the USA.

 The following companies in the United Kingdom can supply bulbs for old Olympus microscopes:

-Some of the cross-head screws used in Olympus microscopes do not conform to the Phillips or Pozidriv standards that are common in Europe and North America, but to a Japanese Industrial Standard (JIS).
+Many of the cross-head screws used in Olympus microscopes do not conform to the Phillips or Pozidriv standards that are common in Europe and North America, but to a Japanese Industrial Standard (JIS).
 Using a Phillips screwdriver on a tight JIS screw is likely to damage the head.
-JIS screwdrivers are not easy to find in the UK, but a set of 4 (sizes 00, 0, 1 and 2) is available from Fast Lad Performance or Probuild Aircraft Store:
+The small 00 and 0 JIS screwdrivers are not easy to find in the UK, but sets containing sizes 1, 2 and 3 are available from several suppliers; search Google or Bing for: